CAREVO

 Programs/Websites Used: Figma, Adobe Illustrator, Miro

-The idea for this design is one that I had been thinking about for a pretty long time.
-My mom is a nurse and has been one for my entire life.
+My mom has been a nurse for over 30 years.
 I have grown up listening to her talk about the ups and downs of her job.
 When I began pursuing UX, I started looking at the frustrations she had with her job in a new light.
-I quickly realized that many of the challenges she faces could be solved if someone sat down and actually applied strong UX design thinking to the issues that nurses face on a daily basis.
+I quickly realized that many of the challenges she faces could be solved if someone sat down and actually applied UX thinking to the issues that nurses face daily.
 One challenge I have heard my mom talk about for as long as I can remember is the frustration that comes with trying to communicate with patients who cannot speak English and the lack of reliable resources to aid the translation process.
+Nurses either have to use Google Translate, which is known for sometimes producing inaccurate translations, or some other app they find on their phone.
+Some hospitals provide translators, but nurses must call for one and then wait for the translator to become available, which does not fit into the preset procedure schedule for the day.

 DISCOVER PHASE